kaic/halflife-monitoring/README.md

 #### 2. Install TempBridge (hidden service)

+- Copy `TempBridge.exe` and `install.bat` from the release assets to the same folder
 - Open **Command Prompt as Administrator**
-- Run `TempBridge\install.bat`
+- Run `install.bat`
-- The script copies `TempBridge.exe` to `%ProgramData%\TempBridge`, registers a Windows Service (LocalSystem, auto-start), and launches it hidden automatically
+- The installer copies TempBridge to `%ProgramData%\TempBridge`, registers a LocalSystem service (auto-start), and launches it hidden automatically so Rainmeter always has fresh sensor data
 - During install we automatically run `Unblock-File` so SmartScreen should not prompt; if your AV flags it, allow it once
 - Use `TempBridge\uninstall.bat` (Admin) if you want to remove the auto-start entry later